amousset/rudder/policies/arch-doc/modules/src/main.md

 pas dans le dev?

-dr-run is shallow, and audit & enforce policies need to be different except for some specific cases.
+dry-run is shallow, and audit & enforce policies need to be different except for some specific cases.

-si est une lens pour le cloud
+An enforce policy in dry-run makes a very poor audit.
+The policies always need to be different.

+But we think making them shared and centralized in the same tool is good, as it opens but seamless integration.

 Tools and frameworks for compliance automation such as OpenSCAP, Chef InSpec, and CIS-CAT.

-mixing audit and enforce is tricky why?

 Nobody has _really_ tried to make an audit & enforce tool.
 Msotly for business reasons.